-Fractional investing allows you to get started with as little as $1 with some brokerage firms, and to purchase smaller amounts of multiple stocks rather than putting all of your money into one stock.
+Fractional investing allows you to get started with just a few dollars with some brokerage firms, and to purchase smaller amounts of multiple stocks rather than putting all of your money into one stock.

 It may seem like you can’t do much with a small investment, but you actually could be losing money in inflation-adjusted terms if you save it in cash and don’t invest it.
 It’s important to know the risks and potential return on investment (ROI) of your investments, but investing your cash just might be a better idea than stashing it under your mattress.

 With modern investing comes modern tools.
 Many of the brokerage firms offering fractional shares come with phone apps for quick and easy buying and selling, like SoFi Invest®.

 These apps can allow you to purchase portfolios of stocks within a certain industry or risk tolerance.

 Using investment apps like SoFi Invest, you could set up an automated investing profile to fit your parameters.

 Whether you want to invest a small amount each month or invest one time into a portfolio of different stocks, with dollar-based investing, you have many options.

 You can choose to invest in pre-selected groups of stocks organized by industry or risk level.
 Automated investing allows you to set up your account once and potentially grow your portfolio steadily over time, without the time and energy of checking and adjusting it regularly.

 As you can see, there is a lot of potential upside to fractional shares investing.
 However, there are potential downsides you might want to keep in mind.

 Voting in Company Elections